Yaandle/ac_telemetry/README.md

 - **Throttle/brake analysis**: Driving style patterns
 - **ASCII visualizations**: Speed over time graphs
 - **Input usage charts**: Gas and brake usage by lap

+### Export Data (`export_file.py`)
+The CSV file is often very large, so instead of importing the whole CSV file into a spreadsheet.
+Use this file to export only the columns and rows we want for a specific chart.

 ### Excel Analysis
 Open the same CSVs in spreadsheet software for: